 Grantees Enrolled in Our Courses

 Course LibraryBecome a master grantwriter on your own schedule with our library of action-oriented courses designed for all skill levels.

 TrainingThrough virtual and live formats, I train grantees on the skills needed to communicate about their research in NIH submissions.

 Why Dr. BouvierI focus on improving grantsmanship skills that will benefit you now and well into the future.

 Register for a Live Training to Help You Master the R Series

 About Dr. Meg Bouvier

 Margaret Bouvier received her PhD in 1995 in Biomedical Sciences from the Mount Sinai School of Medicine.
 After an NINDS post-doctoral fellowship, she worked as a staff writer for long-standing NIH Director Dr. Francis Collins in the Office of Press, Policy, and Communications for the Human Genome Project and NHGRI.
-Since 2007, Meg has specialized in editing and advising on NIH submissions and began offering virtual courses in 2015.
+Since 2007, Meg has specialized in editing and advising on NIH submissions, and began offering virtual courses in 2015.
 She currently supports 2 of the top 3-ranked hospitals; 4 of the top 6 cancer hospitals; and 3 of the top 6-ranked medical schools for research in the country.
-She has helped clients land over $400 million in federal funding.
-Meg Bouvier Medical Writing LLC is a woman-owned, small business.
+She has helped clients land over half a billion in federal funding.
+Meg Bouvier Medical Writing, LLC is a woman-owned, small business.